 - a.
-Total energy used is monitored and managed. - b.
-Energy used per tourist/night for each type of energy is monitored and managed. - c.
-Renewable sources are favoured and the share of renewable energy in total energy supply is monitored and managed. - d.
-Equipment and practices are used that minimize energy use. - e.
-Goals for reducing energy consumption are in place. - f.
+Energy used in the organization's operations and those over which it has direct influence/control is monitored and managed. - b.
+Renewable sources are favoured and the share of renewable energy in total energy supply is monitored and managed. - c.
+Equipment and practices are used that minimize energy use. - d.
+Goals for reducing energy consumption are in place. - e.
 Staff and guests are given guidance on minimizing energy use.